-Here's the number that surprises most operators: 60% of small business owners who borrowed from online lenders in 2026 reported that the actual cost was higher than they expected when they applied.
-That figure, from the Federal Reserve's 2026 Small Business Credit Survey, is not a rounding error.
-It reflects a systematic gap between how online lenders present their products and what borrowers actually pay over a full draw period.
+Here's the striking number: 60% of small business owners who borrowed from online lenders reported costs higher than expected.
+This figure comes from the 2026 Federal Reserve Small Business Credit Survey.
+It reflects a real gap between how lenders market products and what borrowers actually pay.

 Business owner reviewing loan documents from bank and online lender side by side